Somos-Smart-Wellness/somos-take-home-exercise-full-stack/README.md

 - [ ] Add `tonomb` as a Reviewer on the Pull-request

+- [ ] Add any documentation needed to run your code.
+(Unless specified, we will only run `npm start` to start up the client and `npm run server` to start the server

 - [ ] We will count the project as recived by  merging the branch back into master.
 Let us know you are done via e-mail.
 We'll review your code within 1-2 days.

 Thank you and good luck! 🙏